inpsyde/vip-composer-plugin/README.md

 Another option that controls the download of WordPress is `--skip-vip-mu-plugins`.

 This option tells the command to **never download VIP MU plugins**.
 Can only be used in combination with `--local`.
-This is useful when for same reason the MU plugins are not there, but one wants to save the time necessary to download them, for any reason.
+This is useful when MU plugins are not there (never download or deleted by hand), but one wants to save the time necessary to download them, for any reason.

-Must be noted that if MU plugins are not there and `--skip-vip-mu-plugins` is used, the local installation not be functional.
+Must be noted that if MU plugins are not there and `--skip-vip-mu-plugins` is used, the local installation will not be functional.

 It is also worth saying that if used together `--update-vip-mu-plugins` and `--skip-vip-mu-plugins` will make the command fail.